Conzel/convolutions-rs/README.md

 # convolutions-rs
-convolutions-rs is a that provides a fast, well-tested convolutions library for machine learning written entirely in Rust with minimal dependencies.
+convolutions-rs is a crate that provides a fast, well-tested convolutions library for machine learning written entirely in Rust with minimal dependencies.
 In particular, this is the first convolutions crate that has absolutely no dependencies on native C libraries.
 We provide both transposed convolutions (also called deconvolutions), as well as normal convolutions.

 This crate has been developed in the course of the ZipNet project (https://github.com/Conzel/zipnet), where we required a C-free implementation of convolutions in order to compile our code to WebASM.